 2. Shut Down The Pond

 You will want to disconnect and pull the pump out of the skimmer.
-Make sure the check valve is disconnected from the pipe that runs to the waterfall.
-Do not just shut down your pump with the checkvalve still attached to the pipe as it will freeze and crack the checkvalve.
-Check valve can be left attached to the waterfall pump.
+Make sure the check valve is disconnected from the pipe that runs up to the waterfall.
+DO NOT just shut down your pump with the checkvalve still attached to the pipe as it will freeze and crack the checkvalve.
+Check valve can be left attached to the waterfall pump but not to the pipe.
 Put the pump in the frost free area in a bucket of water.
 The water will keep the seals moist.
-A bubbler in the pond will keep a hole in the ice till about 25 degrees.
-At this point you will need to add the Heater/DeIcer to the pond which will keep a hole in the ice so the gasses can escape.
+A bubbler/aerator in the pond will keep a hole in the ice till about 25 degrees.
+If you have fish, at this point you will need to add the Heater/DeIcer to the pond which will keep a hole in the ice so the gasses can escape.

 We recommend the AquaForce Pump and the 300 watt Heater/Deicer.
 Click on the product and it will take you to the page.
 Place the bubble so that the water bubbles about 1 inch above the surface.
 But once the water temps drops below 30 degrees F, the heater should kick in.
 Place these two items far enough apart to prevent the pump from moving heated water away from the heater.
 When water temps are above 30 degrees, your fish, especially koi, still need some aeration which provides oxygen for them.